 The Composition Faculty at the Royal College of Music focuses on both the creative and commercial aspects of being a composer.
 We aim to build and sustain your craft, be it composition for the concert hall, the opera house or for film, television and media.
 Composers are offered a wholly exceptional performance environment in which they have the opportunity to hear their compositions played by resident and visiting musicians, RCM orchestras, ensembles and fellow students of the highest technical and musical ability.

 One-to-one lessons are at the very heart of every RCM student’s learning experience.
-Our professors are some of the biggest names in their fields, including Mark-Anthony Turnage and Gilbert Nouno as well as Royal Philharmonic Society Composition Prize winners Jonathan Cole and Dai Fujikura.
+Our professors are some of the biggest names in their fields, including Mark-Anthony Turnage, Deirdre Gribbin, Catherine Kontz, and Gilbert Nouno as well as Royal Philharmonic Society Composition Prize winners Jonathan Cole and Dai Fujikura.

 Individual lessons and visits from established composers provide an unrivalled opportunity for students to nurture and develop creative and technical skills as well as a distinctive compositional voice.